hyundai-robotics/doc-hi6-operation/6-monitoring/999-workcell.md

 ---

 In the panel selection window, touch \[Work Cell\].
-Then, the robot’s current posture will appear on the 3D screen.
+Then, the robot's current posture will appear on the 3D screen.

 By setting the safety function of the collaborative robot, you can check the setting status of the operation area \(![](../_assets/c1.png)\), tool area \(![](../_assets/c2.png)\), tool direction restriction \(![](../_assets/c3.png)\), robot elbow area \(![](../_assets/c4.png)\), prohibited area \(![](../_assets/c5.png)\).